-- (a) Sidewalks with a minimum width of 5 feet must be installed on both sides of all streets except that when previously agreed upon, sidewalks must be installed on only one side of marginal access streets, and no sidewalk is required along service streets. - (b) Wherever sidewalks are required, curbs are also be required.
-The Planning Commission may waive sidewalk requirements and the City Engineer may waive the requirements of sidewalks for public or private alleys pursuant to the provisions of the Curb and Sidewalk ordinance No. 12484, Section 907.01 and ordinance No. 12618, Section 907.04.
+- (a) Sidewalks with a minimum width of 5 feet must be installed on both sides of all streets except that when previously agreed upon, sidewalks must be installed on only one side of marginal access streets, and no sidewalk is required along service streets. - (b) Wherever sidewalks are required, curbs are also required.
+The Planning Commission may waive sidewalk requirements and the City Engineer may waive the requirements of sidewalks for public or private alleys pursuant to the provisions of the Curb Streets and Sidewalks ordinance-.
 (12779 §6 7/15/87) - (5) Water.
 The developer must provide the land development with a complete water main supply system which must be connected to the city water supply.
 The plans for the installation of a water main system must be prepared by the subdivider in cooperation with the City Bureau of Engineering.
 (12779 §6 7/15/87) - (6) Fire Hydrants.
 Whenever a City or private water supply system is provided, fire hydrants must be installed in accordance with applicable city standards.
 (12779 §6 7/15/87) - (7) Sanitary Sewers.
-The developer must provide the land development with a complete sanitary sewer system to be connected to the city sanitary sewer system as specified by the city.
+The developer must provide the land development with a complete sanitary sewer system to be connected to the city sanitary sewer system as specified by the City Engineer.
 Sanitary lines greater than 4 inches in diameter and manholes on private property must be included as part of the cost estimate for land development.
-The plans for the installation of a sanitary sewer system must be prepared by the developer and approved by the City Engineer as well as the Pennsylvania State Department of Environmental Resources.
+The plans for the installation of a sanitary sewer system must be prepared by the developer and approved by the City Engineer as well as the Pennsylvania State Department of Environmental Protection.
 (12779 §6 7/15/87)